darmangerd/vubot/README.md

   - **/utils/models**: Folder containing the gesture recognition model used in the project (mediapipe).
   - **/utils/main_evaluation.csv**: File containing the evaluation data for the project obtained during the evaluation phase.
 - **/docs**: Folder containing the project documentation.

+## Future Work
+Future enhancements include developing a mobile version, improving audio speech handling, adding more interaction methods, integrating a large language model (LLM) for richer interactions, and implementing features to remember and locate specific objects.